List of Seattle Sounders FC draft picks

 The Sounders were granted the first overall pick in the 2009 MLS SuperDraft due to their status as an expansion team and selected 20-year-old forward Steve Zakuani from the University of Akron.
 The number and rounds and picks in the SuperDraft have fluctuated based on the needs of teams and the expansion of MLS, which grew from 15 teams in 2009 to 30 teams in 2025.
 The SuperDraft was cut from four rounds to two by 2012 due to the reintroduction of the supplemental draft, which replaced the later rounds.
 The supplemental draft was eliminated in 2014 and replaced by a single, expanded version of the SuperDraft with four rounds that was used until a reduction to three rounds in 2021.

 The SuperDraft was held concurrently with the annual convention of the National Soccer Coaches Association of America until the draft became a virtual conference in 2020.
 It had declined in importance by the late 2010s as the development of young players had shifted to team academies and the signing of homegrown players.
 Teams had also skipped all their picks in later rounds or traded away their picks; the Sounders had traded their lone first-round picks in several years and only selected one player in the 2021 draft.
-In the most recent draft in December 2024, the Sounders selected three players over three rounds, including midfielder Ryan Baer from West Virginia as their first-round pick.
+In the most recent draft in December 2025, the Sounders selected midfielder Joe Dale from Washington and goalkeeper Stockton Short from Utah Tech.